Skip to content

 If this was true, then it was more than a beauty contest, it was a test of character and perception of reality.
 However, they could not make known what the king’s true intentions were, or the women would tell him what they thought he wanted to hear.
 So outwardly they kept the emphasis on physical beauty.

-Also notice that Esther was given 7 personal maids to attend to her needs (2:9).
-I don’t know why she needed that many, but I believe the head eunuch and his staff of eunuchs were watching to see how the young ladies treated and dealt with the maids that were placed under them.
+I believe the head eunuch and his staff of eunuchs were also watching to see how the young ladies treated the maids that were placed under them.
+Few things reveal more about a person than how they treat the “insignificant” people around them.

 What’s more, I believe most of these young ladies were from the middle or lower classes because the upper class had become corrupted by a form of feminism, as exemplified by the former queen, Vashti.
 Therefore, they were also being watched to see how they would handle being thrust into the lap of luxury.
 If their eyes were on gaudiness, what we call bling, it would show in several ways, including what they chose to take with them when they went to the king.

-The women thought it was all about physical beauty, but it was not.
+It was a year of testing on a daily basis without even knowing it.
+The girls thought it was all about physical beauty, but it was not.
 The eunuchs acted like evaluators who graded daily attitudes and actions, while the king gave the final exam.
-I imagine that the king and his advisors had come up with a final test that he could give each virgin as she came to him which would give him a good picture of what was in her mind and heart (not a written test, but questions he asked her or situations he placed her in).
+I imagine that the king and his advisors had come up with a final test that he could give each virgin as she came to him which would give him a good picture of what was in her mind and heart (not a written test, but situations he placed her in).

 After spending one night with the king, they went to stay at a different place, for two reasons.
 First, they were no longer virgins and were considered concubines (Esther 2:14), but secondly, they would not be able to tell the others what to expect when they were with the king.
 They could not tell others that is was about character, not beauty.